Prosocial Norm Emergence in Multiagent Systems: Discussion

 \paragraph*{Static and Decentralized} Hao {\etal} propose two strategies based on local exploration and global exploration to facilitate norm emergence in a bottom-up manner \cite{Hao+TAAS18-efficient}.
-Whereas, Hao {\etal}'s strategies focus only on maximizing average payoff for all agents, i.e., social welfare, \framework's focus is to maximize both social welfare and fairness.
+Whereas Hao {\etal}'s strategies focus only on maximizing average payoff for all agents, i.e., social welfare, \framework's focus is on maximizing both social welfare and fairness.
 Mihaylov {\etal} \shortcite{Mihaylov2014} propose a decentralized approach for convention emergence in multiagent systems for a pure coordination game with fixed payoffs.
-Once learned a convention, agents will not re-learn (i.e., have a static environment).
+Once they have learned a convention, agents will not re-learn it (i.e., have a static environment).

-\paragraph*{Dynamic.} Knobbout {\etal} \shortcite{Knobbout2014} propose update semantics for norm addition to characterize the dynamics of norm addition in a formal way.
-Updates are parameterized over actions.
-However, this work does not indicate whether its proposed model can be applied to regulate agent's actions and satisfy system-level goals.
+\paragraph*{Static and Hybrid} Silk \cite{IJCAI-16:Silk} is the closest framework to \framework in the literature.
+Silk is a hybrid framework for the regulation of open normative systems.
+Briefly, this framework is composed of a central generator, which imposes hard integrity constraints that agents must follow, and recommends norms as soft constraints.
+Thus, a norm can emerge based on the decision of various agents to accept or deny the recommendations.
+In addition, Silk's framework supports only static settings with fixed payoffs.
+Moreover, Silk tackles the problem of fairness through its central generator which continually monitors the performance and intervenes if necessary to improve fairness, whereas \framework agents learn to be prosocial.